 - Bipolar junction transistors or BJT is a semiconductor device that is structured like two p-n junction diodes connected back to back.

 - The three leads of a BJT are Collector, base, and emitter.

 - Two types of BJT are NPN and PNP.

 - A Bipolar Junction transistor is a current-controlled device.

 - The amount of current flow between the collector and the emitter is determined by the base current.

-- When zero current flows through the BJT it is said to at cutoff state and when maximum current flows through it, it is said to be at saturation state.
+- When zero current flows through the BJT it is said to be at the cutoff state and when maximum current flows through it, it is said to be at a saturation state.
 This property facilitates its usage as an ON/OFF switch.

-- The state between cutoff state and saturation state is known as active state.
+- The state between the cutoff state and the saturation state is known as the active state.